reki2000/intencoder-go/README.md

 # intencoder-go

-An Uint64 encoder for sequenced ID
+A UInt64 obfuscation encoder for sequencial ID

 ## Motivation

 In a simple RDB-based web system, using sequential IDs for entities is not ideal.
 Such practice allows for the estimation of the business size and increases the risk of ID-guessing attacks.

-This library offers a reversible transformation that converts a uint64 into a hard-to-guess string ranging from a minimum of 7 to a maximum of 15 characters (or an array with a minimum of 4 bytes to a maximum of 9 bytes).
+This library provides a reversible transformation to obfuscate a uint64 into a hard-to-guess string.
+The resulting string ranges from a minimum of 7 to a maximum of 15 characters (or an array with a minimum of 4 bytes to a maximum of 9 bytes).

-To enhance human readability and because the original sequence usually falls within the uint32 range, the encoder generates a shorter string for smaller values:
+To enhance human readability and obfuscate the ID further, the encoder utilizes a restricted character set based on base32 encoding.
+This avoids characters like "0" and "O", "1" and "I", and especially "Q" and "9", as these pairs are easily confused in pronunciation in Japanese.

 - up to 2^24-1 : 7
 - up to 2^32-1 : 8